trailofbits/algo/README.md

 ```

 You are running an old version of `pip` that cannot build the `pycrypto` dependency.
 Upgrade to a new version of `pip` by running `sudo pip install -U pip`.

+### Little Snitch is broken when connected to the VPN

+Little Snitch is not compatible with IPSEC VPNs due to a known bug in macOS and there is no solution.
+The Little Snitch "filter" does not get incoming packets from IPSEC VPNs and, therefore, cannot evaluate any rules over them.
+Their developers have filed a bug report with Apple but there has been no response.
+There is nothing they or Algo can do to resolve this problem on their own.
+You can read more about this problem in [issue #134](https://github.com/trailofbits/algo/issues/134).